G – Definition of Ailments

 – Gland – An organ or tissue that secretes a substance(s) for use elsewhere in the body rather than for its own functioning.

 – Gleet – of the urethra with mucous discharge.
-Mucous discharge from urethra in chronic gonorrhea in the urine.
+Mucous discharge from urethra in chronic in the urine.

 – Glioma – Cancer of nerve tissue.